Make-School-Courses/DS-1.1-Data-Analysis/Lessons/StatisticalAnalysis.md

 ## Activity: Apply KDE on a given data sample

-Task: Write line of codes to fir KDE to the given data sample
+Task: Write line of codes to fit KDE to the given data sample

 ## Break (10 min)